oil painting

 If that’s okay.

 I’m no idiot.
 That statement is code for “I’m going to devour half your piece of cheesecake Steve”.
-After emotionally recovering and readjusting to the new, truly sad direction this conversation was going in, I agreed.
+After emotionally recovering and readjusting to the new reality, I agreed.

 “One plate, two forks, please.”